serenity-is/docs/serene_tour/README.md

 There is an accordion navigation menu on left which has a search feature by input above it.
 We'll talk about how to customize items there in later sections.

-On top navigation, we have a theme selection option, ability to change active language and a dropdown that shows current username.
+On top navigation, we have a theme selection option to change active language and a dropdown displays current username.

 * [Theming](theming.md)